manwar/perlweeklychallenge-club/challenge-241/matthias-muth/README.md

-# Rewriting Rules Can Make Things Simple
+# Rewriting the Rules Can Make Things Simple
 **Challenge 241 solutions in Perl by Matthias Muth**

 ## Task 1: Arithmetic Triplets